moveit/moveit_tutorials/doc/planning_scene/planning_scene_tutorial.rst

 The entire code
 ---------------
-The entire code can be seen :codedir:`here in the MoveIt!
-GitHub project<planning_scene>`.
+The entire code can be seen :codedir:`here in the MoveIt GitHub project<planning_scene>`.

 .. tutorial-formatter:: ./src/planning_scene_tutorial.cpp